Eddy703/Automation-learing/README.md

 For 'AutoTwitter.py', in order for it to function properly, please recreate a text file named 'user.txt' format will be python dictionary "{"username":"password"}"

-Folder 'Scrape' is created for scraping websites, output are being stored as .csv encoded in utf-8.

-Site Scraped:
--https://www.hk01.com ( a Hong Kong News Meida, most of the contents are in T-Chinese)